apik/mr/tests/README.md

 ```
 ./testsuite -l
 ```
-To run all test silently use
+To run all test silently use without any arguments
 ```
-./testsuite -l
+./testsuite
 ```
 To see not only errors but also succesfully passed tests use
 ```